ethanc8/opencv-python-docs/source/cv2.md

 Finds intersection of two convex polygons

-@returns Absolute value of area of intersecting polygon
 ```{note}
 intersectConvexConvex doesn't confirm that both polygons are convex and will return invalid results if they aren't.
 ```